10xSebastian/barcode-scanner.js/README.md

     <input name='first' type='text'></input>
     <input name='second' data-barcode-scanner-target type='text'></input>
   </form>

-  $("input:first").focus()

-  1. scan 'IT1232'
-  2. insert 'IT1232' to input with name "first"
-  3. submit form

 ```

-If an input or textarea is focused the barcode scanner input is always inserted to the focused input/textarea and the surrounding form is submitted.
+- User focuses (clicks) the input with the name 'first'
+- Scanner scans 'IT1232'
+- barcode-scanner.js inserts 'IT1232' to the input with name "first" (as its focused)
+- Afterwards it submits the surrounding form

-## *[data-prevent-barcode-scanner-submit]
+## Disable auto submit

+The auto submit of the surrounding form can be disabled.

 ```